 You will learn to think analytically, make connections across a variety of perspectives and develop strong argumentation skills.
 This will make you an attractive employee in a variety of jobs.
 Arts and Culture graduates work, for instance, as consultants for cultural institutions, policy advisors for governments, journalists and researchers.
 However, most graduates will opt for a master's degree before they enter the job market.

 All teaching materials are provided in English and students are attending English-taught lectures and tutorials.
 However, the programme will also offer you the possibility to write your exams, papers and BA thesis in Dutch if you are a Dutch-native speaker.

 More information for Dutch-speaking students

-Why Nele chose to study Arts and Culture:
+Why Emma chose to study Arts and Culture in Maastricht

 Are you a prospective student and interested in one of our bachelor's programmes?

-We would like to offer you several online resources which can give you a feel of what it is like to study at the Faculty of Arts and Social Sciences, and provide you with some answers to questions you might have.
+We would like to offer you several (online) resources which can give you a feel of what it is like to study at the Faculty of Arts and Social Sciences, and provide you with some answers to questions you might have.
 You can visit a Virtual Open Day, compare our bachelor's programmes or make an online personal appointment for more information about the programme of your choice.
-You can also register for one of our Experience Days (on campus or online).
+You can also register for one of our Experience Days (on campus) or a Q&A session (online).